ahsang2/hand-controlled-maze/DEVELOPMENT.md

 - May switch to a game better suited to hand tracking as oppose to the recongition that Rock, Paper, Scissors required.
 Maybe snake, tic tac toe?
 - [X] Decided to change the game to a maze controlled by hand movements

+**December 6**
+- [] Improving hand tracking (adding classifying by velocity to change direction)
+- [] Getting snake game to work with my hand tracker so I can make sure the controls work via the webcam